mtappler/mut-learn/README.md

 * LearnLib 0.12 (multiple libraries)
 * Apache Commons Lang 3.4

-One test-case generator (in the class `AdaptedLeeYannakakisGenerator`), however, has an external dependencies to the Yannakakis test-case generator implemented by Joshua Moerman which can be found at https://gitlab.science.ru.nl/moerman/Yannakakis.
+One test-case generator (in the class `AdaptedLeeYannakakisGenerator`), however, has an external dependency to the Yannakakis test-case generator implemented by Joshua Moerman which can be found at https://gitlab.science.ru.nl/moerman/Yannakakis.
 So if you want to use this test-case generator you have download the C++ code from the external repository and build it.

 As noted above, Graphviz dot-files can be loaded as SULs.
 However, they should be given in the syntax used by LearnLib 0.12.
-Scripts for translating the [TCP-models](http://www.sws.cs.ru.nl/publications/papers/fvaan/FJV16/) learned by Fiterau-Brostean et al. and the [TLS-models](http://www.cs.ru.nl/J.deRuiter/download/usenix15.zip) learned by de Ruiter and Poll can be found in the resources of the eval-subproject.
+Perl scripts for translating the [TCP-models](http://www.sws.cs.ru.nl/publications/papers/fvaan/FJV16/) learned by Fiterau-Brostean et al. and the [TLS-models](http://www.cs.ru.nl/J.deRuiter/download/usenix15.zip) learned by de Ruiter and Poll can be found in the resources of the eval-subproject.
 Thus, in order to start some of the evaluation programs you need to: